-k)The period of time designated for public participation at a meeting inaccordance with standing order 3(j) shall not exceed 10 minutes unless directed by the chairman of the meeting.

-I) Subject to standing order 3(k), a member of the publicshall not speak for more than 5 minutes.

-m) In accordance with standing order 3(j), a question shall not require a response at the meeting nor start a debate on the question.
-The chairman of the meeting may direct that a written or oral response be given.

-n) A person shall raise his hand when requesting to speak and stand when speaking (except when a person hasa disability or is likely to suffer discomfort)].
-The chairman of the meeting may at any time permit a person to be seated when speaking.

-o) A person who speaks at a meeting shall direct his comments to the chairmanof the meeting.

-p) Only one person is permitted to speak at a time.
-If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking.

-q) Subject to standing order 3(s), a person who attends a meeting is permitted to report on the meeting whilst the meeting is opento the public.
-To "report" means to film, photograph, make an audio recording of meeting proceedings, useany other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the reportor commentary is available as the meeting takes place or later to persons not present.

-r) A person present at a meeting may not provide an oral report or oral commentary about a meeting as it takes placewithout permission.

-s) The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be present.

-t) Subject to standing orders which indicate otherwise, anything authorised or required to be done by, toor before the Chairman of the Council may in his absence be done by, to orbefore the Vice-Chairmanof the Council (if there is one).

-u) The Chairman of the Council, shall preside at a meeting.
-If the Chairman is absent from ameeting, the Vice- Chairman of the Council (if there is one) if present, shall preside.
-If both the Chairman and the Vice-Chairman are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting.

-v) Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors with voting rights present and voting.
+- f The period of time designated for public participation at a meeting in accordance with standing order 3(e) shall not exceed ( ) minutes unless directed by the chairman of the meeting. - g Subject to standing order 3(f), a member of the public shall not speak for more than ( ) minutes. - h In accordance with standing order 3(e), a question shall not require a response at the meeting nor start a debate on the question.
+The chairman of the meeting may direct that a written or oral response be given. - i [A person shall stand when requesting to speak and when speaking (except when a person has a disability or is likely to suffer discomfort)] OR [A person shall raise his hand when requesting to speak and stand when speaking (except when a person has a disability or is likely to suffer discomfort)].
+The chairman of the meeting may at any time permit a person to be seated when speaking. - j A person who speaks at a meeting shall direct his comments to the chairman of the meeting. - k Only one person is permitted to speak at a time.
+If more than one person wants to speak, the chairman of the meeting shall direct the order of speaking. - Subject to standing order 3(m), a person who attends a meeting is permitted to report on the meeting whilst the meeting is open to the - public.
+To "report" means to film, photograph, make an audio recording of meeting proceedings, use any other means for enabling persons not present to see or hear the meeting as it takes place or later or to report or to provide oral or written commentary about the meeting so that the report or commentary is available as the meeting takes place or later to persons not present. - m A person present at a meeting may not provide an oral report or oral commentary about a meeting as it takes place without permission. - The press shall be provided with reasonable facilities for the taking of their report of all or part of a meeting at which they are entitled to be - their report of all or part of a meeting at which they are entitled to be present. - Subject to standing orders which indicate otherwise, anything authorised or required to be done by, to or before the Chairman of the Council may in his absence be done by, to or before the Vice-Chairman of the Council (if there is one). - p The Chairman of the Council, if present, shall preside at a meeting.
+If the Chairman is absent from a meeting, the Vice-Chairman of the Council (if there is one) if present, shall preside.
+If both the Chairman and the Vice-Chairman are absent from a meeting, a councillor as chosen by the councillors present at the meeting shall preside at the meeting. - q Subject to a meeting being quorate, all questions at a meeting shall be decided by a majority of the councillors and non-councillors with voting

-w) The chairman of a meeting may give an original vote on any matter put to the vote, and in the case of an equality of votes may exercise his casting vote whether or not he gave an original vote.
+- rights present and voting. - The chairman of a meeting may give an original vote on any matter put to - the vote, and in the case of an equality of votes may exercise his casting - vote whether or not he gave an original vote.